 Preschooler talking and listening: what to expect

-Here’s how to show your child that you’re listening:
+Here’s how to listen – and show your child that you’re listening:

 - Get down to your child’s level and make eye contact.

-- When your child tells you something, summarise it back to check that you understand what she’s saying.
+- If you’re not sure what your child is trying to tell you, summarise it back to them to check that you understand what they’re saying.

 - Nod, smile and be affectionate when your child is talking.